seanox/xml-micro-exchange-php/manual/api-delete.md

   quits the success of the method and the `Storage-Effects` header the effects

 ### HTTP/1.0 400 Bad Request
+- Storage header is invalid, 1 - 64 characters (0-9A-Z_) are expected
 - XPath is missing or malformed
 - XPath without addressing a target is responded with status 204